-Florey researchers set to work on stem cell approaches for Parkinson’s disease, and prenatal impact on child brain health projects
+Florey researchers set to work on stem cell approaches for Parkinson’s disease and prenatal impact on child brain health projects

-Focusing on refining stem cell-based therapy for Parkinson’s disease, and understanding impacts of pregnancy exposures to child neurodevelopment, the projects aim to improve the lives of Australians.
+Focusing on refining stem cell-based therapy for Parkinson’s disease, and understanding the impacts of pregnancy exposures to child neurodevelopment, the projects aim to improve the lives of Australians.